philou/storexplore/README.md

 end
 ```

-This defines a hierarchical API on the IKEA store that will be used to browse any store which
+This defines a hierarchical API on the IKEA store that will be used to browse any store which URI contains `ikea.com/us`.
-uri contains 'ikea.com/us'.

 Now here is how this API can be accessed to pretty print all its content: